Seven Years' War: North America

-This Map also shows both the Iroquois and Wabanaki Confederacies, who were both influential in the war on the British and French sides respectively.
+This Map also shows both the Haudenosaunee (Iroquois) and Wabanaki Confederacies, who were both influential in the war on the British and French sides respectively.

-During the war, the Six Nations of the Iroquois Confederacy were allied with the British.
+During the war, the Six Nations of the Haudenosaunee Confederacy were allied with the British.
 Native Americans of the Laurentian valley—the Algonquin, the Abenaki, the Huron and others—were allied with the French.
-Although the Algonquin tribes living north of the Great Lakes and along the St. Lawrence River were not directly concerned with the fate of the Ohio River Valley tribes, they had been victims of the Iroquois Confederation which included the Seneca, Mohawk, Oneida, Onondaga, Cayuga and Tuscarora tribes of central New York.
-The Iroquois had encroached on Algonquin territory and pushed the Algonquins west beyond Lake Michigan and to the shore of the St. Lawrence.
-The Algonquin tribes were interested in fighting against the Iroquois.
+Although the Algonquin tribes living north of the Great Lakes and along the St. Lawrence River were not directly concerned with the fate of the Ohio River Valley tribes, they had been victims of the Haudenosaunee Confederation which included the Seneca, Mohawk, Oneida, Onondaga, Cayuga and Tuscarora tribes of central New York.
+The Haudenosaunee had encroached on Algonquin territory and pushed the Algonquins west beyond Lake Michigan and to the shore of the St. Lawrence.
+The Algonquin tribes were interested in fighting against the Haudenosaunee.
 Throughout New England, New York and the north-west, Native American tribes formed differing alliances with the major belligerents.

 In 1756 and 1757, the French captured Fort Oswego and Fort William Henry from the British.
 The latter victory was marred when France's native allies broke the terms of capitulation and attacked the retreating British column, which was under French guard, slaughtering and scalping soldiers and taking captive many men, women and children while the French refused to protect their captives.
 French naval deployments in 1757 also successfully defended the key Fortress of Louisbourg on Cape Breton Island called Ile du Roi by the French, securing the seaward approaches to Quebec.